-For example, disordered eating can be a form of self-harm or self-destruction.
-In this case, the weight of the person isn’t necessarily the problem here but rather participating in self-punishing actions.
+For example, disordered eating can be a form of self-harm.
+In this case, the weight of the person isn’t necessarily the problem, but rather participating in self-punishing actions.
 Similarly, someone may partake in obsessive and disordered eating as a means of having control.
 This could be due to anxiety, depression, trauma, or other types of stressors.

-As a society we seem to have an image in our brains of what a person with an eating disorder should look like.
-This is typically a very frail and skinny person.
-However, this is far from the truth.
+As a society, we seem to have an image in our brains of what a person with an eating disorder should look like.
+Typically a very frail and skinny person.
+But this is far from the truth.
 There are many people who are overweight and relatively “normal” sized that have eating disorders.

 Personally, I believe that the reason we have this perception of a skinny person is that we tend to always think of severe Anorexia as the only eating disorder out there.
 But there are many different types of eating disorders, and they don’t all necessarily lead to being thin.

-It’s so important to understand the spectrum of how people with eating disorders look because it can help us:
+It’s important to understand the spectrum of how people with eating disorders so that we don’t…

-- Identify who may have an eating disorder based on behaviours and verbal cues rather than appearances.
+- Identify who may have an eating disorder based on appearances.

 Men absolutely suffer from poor body image, as well as eating disorders.
 It’s so important that we make sure to check in with them as well and help them just as we would with women.

-As mentioned there are many different types of eating disorders that are not restrictive:
+But there are many different different types of eating disorders that are not restrictive.